dneprix/ohlc/README.md

 7. Architecture allows to add any new downloader with custom configuration, authorizations, etc. You need to write custom methods for your class that overwrites methods from base class.
 8. I don't know full information about how data from database will be used.
 So structure of tables can be another.
 I didn't create a lot of INDEXes, because I need to know information about SELECTs for that.
 9. Service supports several LOG levels: "panic","fatal","error","warning","info","debug","trace"
 10. For rate limiting requests I use Timer because Ticker doesn't stable sleep time between requests
+11. 100% test coverage

 ## Examples
 1. Successful log example with tags `asset=BTC/USD/KRAKEN` and `downloader=CRYPTOWAT`